HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 There are two ways to convert from beta to production:

 • List your application in the Selling Partner Appstore.
-This automatically changes your application status from draft to published.
+This automatically changes your application status from DRAFT to PUBLISHED.

 • Remove the version=beta parameter from the OAuth authorization URI.